ssfsx17/ffpnp/readable.md

 |         | E: Front row of enemies | Target H: 0         |
 |         |                         | Effect H/V: 3/3     |

+Potency: 50

 Projects your attack into all enemies in the area.
-After-Armor Damage is halved.
 You gain 1 [Enmity](#enmity) for each enemy hit.

 #### Dark Knight 10